Peri Pascha

-Peri Pascha (English title On the Pascha) is a 2nd-century homily of Melito of Sardis written between A.D.160 and 170 in Asia Minor.
+Peri Pascha (Greek: Περὶ Πάσχα) (English title On the Pascha) is a 2nd-century homily of Melito of Sardis written between A.D.160 and 170 in Asia Minor.
 It was discovered last century and first published in 1940.
 It describes Christian doctrine on the Paschal mystery in the style of Second Sophistic period.
 It was originally conjectured to have probably been recited with the kind of cantillation customary in scripture reading.

 Its first editor, Campbell Bonner, entitled it mistakenly On the Passion.
 It was corrected to On the Pascha, thanks to the title found in the Papyrus Bodmer XIII, one of the Bodmer Papyri.